Ice storms, snowfall, rain hinders holiday travel across U.S.

 Freezing rain combined with snow that melted during recent unseasonably warm temperatures also made roads icy in upstate New York near the Canadian border on Saturday, according to the New York State Department of Transportation website.

-The National Weather Service forecast an inch of ice could accumulate overnight, prompting New York Governor Andrew Cuomo to declare a winter ice storm emergency.
+The National Weather Service forecast an inch (2.5 cm) of ice could accumulate overnight, prompting New York Governor Andrew Cuomo to declare a winter ice storm emergency.

 The ice storm that struck the state of Kansas and Oklahoma City in recent days turned to snow on Saturday.
-A total of 4 to 8 inches was expected to fall from Kansas to Wisconsin, according to the weather service.
+A total of 4 to 8 inches (10 cm to 20 cm) was expected to fall from Kansas to Wisconsin, according to the weather service.

 “It pretty much stretches the entire center of the country and is impacting travel for sure,” Sieveking said